JellyChain1/dexcoin1ui/buydexcoin.md

 **3.1 Wallet Connection:** Ensure that you are connected to your DEX Coin 1 wallet and have access to your USDC funds.

-**3.2 Navigate to Purchase:** Access the DEX Coin 1 platform and go to the "Buy DEX Coins with USDC" section.
+**3.2 Navigate to Purchase:** Access the DEX Coin 1 Website and go to the "Buy DEX Coins with USDC" section.

 **3.3 Enter Amount:** Specify the amount of DEX Coins (DEX1) you wish to purchase in exchange for your USDC.